johnsolk/2016_binder_test/README.md

 # 2016_binder_test

-Type something here.

-To start a running Docker container of this repo, go here and paste url of this repo:
+To start a running Docker container of this repo, go here and paste the url of this repo:

 http://mybinder.org/